🔍 Part 1 – Overview of the Prompts Tab

 • Top Competitors Mentioned

-This shows which competitor brands were mentioned in answers to this query.
+This shows which competitor brands were mentioned in responses to this prompt.
 You’ll also see how many times each was mentioned.

-Example: Tesla, Nissan, and Ford appear in a query about electric car concerns.
+Example: Tesla, Nissan, and Ford appear in a prompt about electric car concerns.

 • Top Sources

-The most influential sources that were cited across providers when answering this query.
+The most influential sources that were cited across providers when answering this prompt.
 You can view their rank, domain, and how often they were used.

-The number of total answers across providers that responded to this query (e.g., “3 answers”).
+The number of total responses across providers that responded to this prompt (e.g., “3 responses”).

-🔍 Part 3 – Filters & Query Exploration
+🔍 Part 3 – Filters & Prompt Exploration

-To help you dig into the most relevant insights, the Queries interface includes a powerful set of filters.
+To help you dig into the most relevant insights, the Prompts interface includes a powerful set of filters.

 🧩 Available Filters